-The children at Saint Patrick's have access to a high quality P.E Curriculum.
+The children at Saint Patrick's have access to a high-quality P.E Curriculum.
 PE Lessons in Key Stage 1 focus on the Fundamental Movement Skills.
 Children are given opportunities to engage in competitive and co-operative physical activities in a range of challenging situations.
-In Key Stage 2, we focus on developing a broader range of skills and how to apply them in competitive small sided games.
+In Key Stage 2, we focus on developing a broader range of skills and how to apply them in competitive small-sided games.
 Children are encouraged to be reflective learners, evaluating and recognising their own success and achievements of others.

-The Saint Patrick's children learn to swim at Wigan Swimming Baths.
+Saint Patrick's children learn to swim at Wigan Swimming Baths.
 During these sessions the children learn to swim competently, confidently and proficiently, using a range of strokes.
 They are given opportunities to perform safe self-rescue in different water-based situations.

 Ensuring all of the children in our school have the opportunity to learn how to ride a bike was one of the key priorities in our action plan.
 As part of the PE Curriculum, pupils in Year 6 access Bikeability Training.
 This course is ‘cycling proficiency’ for the 21st Century, designed to give the pupils the skills and confidence to ride their bikes on today’s roads.
 Children complete the Level 1 course in the schools grounds, whilst the Level 2 course takes place on the roads in the local community.
 In the Summer term, pupils in Year 5 have specialist BMX training on our school BMX track.
 These sessions take place with Dillon Clayton a former European and World Champion BMX rider.
 Dillon has shared his expertise with the teaching staff at school and the children can now access BMX riding as one of our organised physical activities at lunchtimes on our very own BMX track.
 This year we are excited to announce that the Year 1 pupils will be taking part in Bikeability Balance training too!

 Children participate in a range of outdoor adventurous activities, including high ropes and orienteering.
 We also offer a residential educational visit for Year 6 pupils.
 Year 6 pupils are invited to go to Boreatton Park.
-The objectives of this trip are to develop skills in outdoor adventurous activity, through teamwork and challenge.
+The objectives of this trip are to develop skills in an outdoor adventurous activity, through teamwork and challenge.
 Children experience a range of activities, including quad biking, abseiling, kayaking, zip wire, giant swing, high ropes etc.

 We feel it is important that every child has access to a range of different sports and physical activities from a young age.
 At St Patrick's we take pride in the various sporting opportunities available to our children.
-As well as traditional sports, we also offer opportunities for BMX riding, archery, Change 4 Life, crown green bowling and many multicultural sports (such as Indian dancing).
+As well as traditional sports, we also offer opportunities for BMX riding, archery, crown green bowling and many multicultural sports (such as Indian dancing).

 School PE Kit